The Craft of Sustainable Rice Farming

 “Right now, Yamada Nishiki is the king of sake rice,” says Ben Bell, who trained in Japan to be certified as an advanced sake professional, and was a co-founder of the Sake Brewers Association of North America.
 “It can create a really big, fruitful, almost monster of a sake.
 There’s big aromatics, big florals, big flavors. … It’s the Cabernet Sauvignon, but even more dominant.
 There’s a national tasting competition every year in Japan, and Yamada Nishiki has its own category just to give the other varietals of rice a chance.”

 Isbell continues to ship Yamada Nishiki directly to Takara, which has won gold standard awards for its sake brewed with Isbell’s rice.
 He now also supplies smaller craft sake breweries across the country, as well as internationally.
-Isbell partners with Minnesota Rice, a milling company run by Blake Richardson, a Minneapolis restauranteur who brews beer and sake.
+Isbell partners with Minnesota Rice and Milling, a milling company run by Blake Richardson, a Minneapolis restaurateur who brews beer and sake.
 Isbell and Richardson currently supply around 15 craft sake breweries in the U.S., as well as breweries in Canada, Mexico, Norway, the U.K., and New Zealand.

 Ben Bell thinks sake might have even more potential as a draw on restaurant menus than wine does.
 “I’ve done a lot of work with food pairing,” he says.
 “And the truth is, the reason there are so many books on wine pairing is because it’s hard.
 Wine doesn’t pair that well with food.
 Sake is much higher on the things that play well.”
 Once you add in the high level of skill that Japanese sake makers have developed in their craft, Bell says, “it’s just a matter of time until sake becomes a major presence.”